We Stand for Wildlife

 Welcome to WCS DR Congo

+DRC harbors more than 50% of Africa’s most intact tropical forests and is the most biologically rich country in the continent.
+It harbors endemic species such as okapi, Grauer’s gorilla, bonobo and the Congo peacock.
 The Wildlife Conservation Society (WCS) has worked in DRC since the 1950s when Dr. George Schaller undertook the first studies of Mountain and Grauer’s Gorillas in what are now known as Virunga and Kahuzi-Biega National Parks.
-Today, WCS supports the DRC Government in saving wildlife and wild lands in three National Parks (Salonga, Virunga and Kahuzi-Biega) and three Natural Reserves (Okapi, Itombwe, Kabobo).
-Four of these protected areas supported by WCS in DRC are UNESCO World Heritage sites (Salonga, Virunga, and Kahuzi-Biega National Parks, and Ituri Faunal Reserve).
+Today, WCS supports the DRC Government in saving wildlife and wild places in one National Park (Kahuzi-Biega), two Wildlife Reserves (Okapi Wildlife Reserve and Kabobo Wildlife Reserve).
+In the past, WCS has also supported Salonga, Virunga National Parks, and Itombwe Nature Reserve.
+Four of the protected areas that WCS supports or supported in the past in DRC are UNESCO World Heritage sites (Salonga, Virunga, and Kahuzi-Biega National Parks, and Okapi Wildlife Reserve).

-WCS-DRC is embarking in direct Protected Areas management through the public-private partnership for the direct management of the Okapi Faunal Reserve.
 This ambitious project as well as the current growth in activities will require more resources and capacity to better respond to different challenges.

 Basic Necessities Survey dans le paysage Ituri, RDC: Établissement de la Situation Socio-économique de Base des Ménages du Paysage Ituri, RDC